-We may use an outside shipping company to ship orders, and a credit card processing company to bill users for goods and services, and a cloud-based system such as Salesforce for customer relationship management.
-These companies do not retain, share, store, or use personally identifiable information for any secondary purposes.
+We may use a third party shipping company to ship orders, a credit card processing company to process gifts or bill users for goods and services, and a cloud-based system such as Salesforce for customer relationship management.
+These companies do not retain, share, store, or process personally identifiable information for any secondary purposes.

 We may partner with other third parties to provide specific services.
 When the user signs up for these particular services, we may share names or other contact information that is necessary for the third party to provide these services.
-These third parties are not allowed to use personally identifiable information except for the purpose of providing these services.
+These third parties are not allowed to process personally identifiable information except for the purpose of providing these services.

-In the event Alliance Defending Freedom goes through a business transition, such as a merger, being acquired by another company, or selling a portion of its assets, users’ personal information will, in most instances, be part of the assets transferred.
+In the event ADF goes through a business transition, such as a merger, being acquired by another company, or selling a portion of its assets, users’ personal information will, in most instances, be part of the assets transferred.

 This website contains links to other sites.
 Please be aware that Alliance Defending Freedom is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
 This privacy notice governs only ADF websites intended for use in the United States as well as all donor information from any source.
 See Terms & Conditions.

 Chat Rooms, Message Boards, and Public Forums

-Please keep in mind that whenever you voluntarily disclose personal information online – for example on message boards, through email, or in chat areas – that information can be collected and used by others.
-In short, by posting personal information online that is publicly accessible, you may receive unsolicited messages from other parties in return.
+Please keep in mind that whenever you voluntarily disclose personal information online – for example on the community sites, message boards, through email, or in chat areas – that information can be collected and used by others.
+In particular, by posting personal information online that is publicly accessible, you may receive unsolicited messages from other parties in return.